-Our provision for income taxes is subject to volatility and could be adversely affected by changes in tax laws or regulations, particularly changes in tax incentives in support of energy efficiency.
-The IRA contains extended and expanded clean energy tax credits such as the Investment Tax Credit ("ITC"), the Production Tax Credit ("PTC"), and created other financial incentives designed to promote the development of certain domestic clean energy projects.
+Our provision for income taxes is subject to volatility and could be adversely affected by changes in tax laws or regulations, particularly changes in tax incentives in support of energy efficiency, clean electricity and biofuel production.
+The IRA extended and expanded clean energy tax credits such as the Investment Tax Credit ("ITC"), the Production Tax Credit ("PTC"), and created other financial incentives designed to promote the development of certain domestic clean energy projects.
 In order to receive the full value of such credits and incentives, our projects must satisfy a number of requirements including prevailing wage and apprenticeship requirements.
 If we fail to comply with these requirements, the value of the credits may be limited, and we may become subject to financial penalties.
-Uncertainty remains under the IRA on which types of projects are eligible for the tax credits and incentives and how projects can demonstrate compliance with the requirements, we may not receive full value of the tax credits and incentives, which could increase our income tax expense, reduce our net income and adversely impact the profitability of our projects or our ability to finance our projects.
-There is also uncertainly if IRA incentives may be reduced or repealed in the future, especially following the 2024 elections.
+Uncertainty remains under the IRA on which types of projects are eligible for the tax credits and incentives and how projects can demonstrate compliance with various IRA requirements.
+As a result, we may not receive full value of the tax credits and incentives, which could increase our income tax expense, reduce our net income and adversely impact the profitability of our projects or our ability to finance our projects.
 In addition, the timing of when assets are placed in service has in the past and could in the future impact our tax rate.
 If we experience unexpected delays in this timing, we may not be able to take advantage of the ITC as expected.
-If we are not able to utilize the ITC as expected this could have an adverse effect of our financial results.
+The U.S. Congress may look to alter or repeal various energy tax incentives included in the IRA, which could potentially impact projects in development or future project economics.
+Similarly, recent presidential executive orders directing the review and potential termination of funds appropriated through the IRA and IIJA are also creating uncertainty of whether these financial incentives could be reduced or repealed in the future.
+If we are not able to utilize the ITC as expected, this could have an adverse effect of our financial results.